Understanding multi-fidelity training of machine-learned force-fields: Method-Specificity of Pre-trained Representations

+The preceding sections established that pre-training on DFT or xTB labels improves performance after fine-tuning on CC labels, owing to improved internal representations of local chemical environments learned during pre-training.
+We now investigate whether these representations are specific to the pre-training quantum-chemical method or transferable across methods.

-As illustrated in Fig.~\ref{fig:overview} and formulated in Eq.~\eqref{eq:backbone}, we split the model into two parts, a backbone and a readout head.
-The backbone maps the local chemical environment to a latent representation for each atom in the structure, while the readout head regresses this representation to predict each atom's contribution to the energy.
+As illustrated in Fig.~\ref{fig:overview} and formulated in Eq.~\eqref{eq:backbone}, we decompose the model into a backbone and a readout head.
+The backbone maps each atom's local chemical environment to a latent representation; the readout head regresses this representation to predict the atom's energy contribution.

-Below, we seek to investigate the relationship between the internal representations learned during pre-training and the labelling method of the pre-training data.
-To this end, we fine-tune only the parameters of the readout heads, $\theta_r^\mathcal{M}$, while keeping the backbones fixed.
-If the latent representations provided by the backbone are suitable for predicting any labelling method, then we expect that the model's performance will not degrade when fine-tuning only the readout heads.
-Conversely, if the backbone is not suitable for predicting the new labelling method, then we expect that fine-tuning only the readout heads will lead to a degradation in performance relative to fine-tuning the full model.
-The results of this experiment using both DFT and xTB pre-training data are shown in Fig.~\ref{fig:repr:backbone}.

-We find that, for both DFT and xTB pre-training, freezing the backbone during fine-tuning leads to improved performance relative to direct training on (CC; \texttt{a}).
-This indicates that the internal representations learned during xTB/DFT pre-training contain useful information for modelling the CC potential energy surface.
+To probe the label specificity of the backbone, we ran new experiments in which we froze the backbone parameters during fine-tuning and optimised only the readout heads, $\theta_r^\mathcal{M}$.
+If the backbone representations are transferable across labelling methods, performance should not degrade; if they are label-specific, performance should suffer relative to full fine-tuning.
+Results for both DFT and xTB are shown in Fig.~\ref{fig:repr:backbone}, where we pre-train on 45k structures from split \texttt{b} and fine-tune separately on increasing amounts of (CC; \texttt{a}).

+For both DFT and xTB pre-training, freezing the backbone during fine-tuning still leads to positive transfer, confirming that the pre-trained representations encode information useful for modelling the CC potential energy surface.
+However, in all cases, backbone freezing leads to worse performance than full fine-tuning.
+Furthermore, backbone freezing is more detrimental after xTB pre-training than after DFT pre-training, consistent with the weaker alignment between the xTB and CC potential energy surfaces (Fig.~\ref{fig:dft-vs-xtb}), and indicating that xTB pre-training leads to representations that require greater adaptation to model the CC labels.
+Enlarging the readout head partially closes the gap between backbone-frozen and fully fine-tuned models, but the accuracy of backbone-frozen models plateaus with increasing fine-tuning data, while full fine-tuning continues to improve.